jl-velasco/hiberus-php-ddd-skeleton/README.md

 ### Auth Middleware:

-Este middleware **BasicHttpAuthMiddleware** sirve authentificar las peticiones que se hacen al microservicio.
-Falta implementar AuthenticateUserCommand para comprobar el usuario y password.
-Se puede modificar para que maneje tokens.
+This middleware **BasicHttpAuthMiddleware** serves to authenticate the requests made to the microservice.
+It remains to implement AuthenticateUserCommand to check the username and password.
+It can be modified to handle tokens.

 ### Transaction Middleware: